dart-lang/site-www/src/community/index.md

 Also see:

 * [Community and Support]({{site.webdev}}/community) on Dart webdev
-* [Dart Academy](https://dart.academy/) contains a collection of tutorials and articles written by the Dart community.
+* [Dart Academy](https://dart.academy/), which contains a collection of tutorials and articles written by the Dart community

 ## Join the conversation

-Dart is an open source project, and we look forward to hearing from you.
+Dart is an open-source project, and we look forward to hearing from you.

 #### General how-to questions